Hasuro1797/TodoList/README.md

 ## About

-It is an app where you can make your To Do List. put prices, descriptions, type of use, etc. Any change or publication is made first by registering or logging in.

-It is a CRUD app where you can modify, delete or add your publications.
+It consists of an app where you can list your tasks and save them in files to have a better order.
+You can delete, edit or add tasks as files.

 ## Stack of Technologies